 Did I try?
 I showed up to class every day for three weeks, so I pretended to try if nothing else.

 Seriously, though, attempting to learn the local language is the easiest way to immerse yourself into the culture.
 My language tutors and I stumbled through conversation about family, friends, likes and dislikes, occupation and music.
-While I was trying to learn a language, I learned about a local and it gave me an overwhelming sense of belonging.
+While I was trying to learn a language, I learned about a local and it gave me a small sense of belonging.

 I took Spanish lessons at Calle 55 in Merida.